ICY105/DatapackEnergy/README.md

 ```
 energy.transfer_rate
   Indicates how much power a machine or cable can transfer.
+Should be positive on all
+  machines *and* cables.
+Set to max 32-bit integer for unlimited transfer.
   Cables are network limited, so if 3 machines have 50 units of energy (total 150 units)
   and cables can transfer a total of 100 units, then 2 machines will be emptied to 0, but
   the remaining machine will have 50 units left over.